bryonbaker/maas-experiments/source/maas-toolbox/yaml/README.md

 # OpenShift Deployment Guide

-This directory contains the Kubernetes/OpenShift deployment resources for the Tier-to-Group Admin service.
+This directory contains the Kubernetes/OpenShift deployment resources for the MaaS Toolbox service.

 ## Prerequisites